 Trends and Latest Developments in Flag Design

 One notable trend is the use of inclusive designs that incorporate elements representing different ethnic, religious, or cultural groups within a nation.
-This approach aims to create a flag that resonates with all citizens and promotes a sense of unity and belonging.
+Also, this approach aims to create a flag that resonates with all citizens and promotes a sense of unity and belonging.
 Additionally, there is a growing emphasis on environmentally friendly flag production, with efforts to use sustainable materials and reduce the environmental impact of flag manufacturing.

 Controversies and Debates in Flag Design